Hatchin/Machine-Learning-Zhou_Zhihua/EnsembleLearning/Bagging/README.md

 # Chapter 8 Problem 8.5
 ## Implementation of Bagging for Decision Stamps

 This repository contains my personal notes and codes for problem 8.5 in Chapter 8.
-A Ensemble Classifier using Bagging is implemented.
+An Ensemble Classifier using Bagging is implemented.
 The main steps are as follows:

 1. Generating a sub-sample from training dataset
 2. Calculating a decision stamp on the sub-sample